snowdriftcoop/snowdrift/BEGINNERS.md

 ### Committing your changes

-When you have changes that all compile, pass tests, seem complete to you, and have been staged with `git add`, (you can review all staged changes with `git diff --cached`) finalize the staged changes by running
+When your updates all compile, tests pass, and you are ready to submit to the main Snowdrift project, you can *commit* your changes.

+If you don't already know git basics, we urge you to learn about the process of staging with `git add` before committing and build good review habits with tools like `git status` and `git diff`.
+See the links for learning resources at the end of this file.

+For now, though it isn't best practice, you can quickly commit all your changes with the command:

-    git commit
+    git commit -a

 An editor will show asking you to summarize your changes.
 Make the message one that will be meaningful to people skimming